Samin Nosrat Is Embracing 'Good Things'

 There's something low-key charming about how matter-of-factly David and Sarah submit to all this quasi-therapeutic enchantment, without asking too many questions.

-They're willing to go along for the ride, and so we go along with them, up to a point.
+They're willing to go along for the ride, and so we go along with them. up to a point.

-There are touching moments here and there, like when David finds himself comforting his dad, dad, then a nervous new father played by Hamish Linklater, or when Sarah gets to be twelve again and relive a precious evening with her mom, that's Lily Rabe, before her untimely death.
+There are touching moments here and there, like when David finds himself comforting his dad, then a nervous new father played by Hamish Linklater, or when Sarah gets to be twelve again and relive a precious evening with her mom, that's Lily Rabe, before her untimely death.

 But even these poignant scenes feel like laborious stepping stones en route to a predictable outcome.

 David and Sarah are meant to be together, and should just get over their commitment phobia already and take the plunge.
+There's nothing wrong with that.

-Most romantic comedies come to similar conclusions.
+Most romantic romantic comedies come to similar conclusions.

 But hearing the characters talk so relentlessly about their relationship hang-ups and parent issues would be a drag even without all these supernatural visual aids.